 Section II.
-Bidding Data Sheet (BDS) A. General Provisions ITB 1.1 The Employer: Ministry of Science, Energy and Technology The Works involve retrofitting six (6) hospitals in Jamaica to reduce their energy consumption and GHG emissions.
+Bidding Data Sheet (BDS)

+A. General Provisions ITB 1.1 The Employer: Ministry of Science, Energy and Technology The Works involve retrofitting 16 facilities in Jamaica to reduce their energy consumption and GHG emissions.
 The Contractor will be paid using the Section VIII Schedule of Payments.
-The name and identification of the contract are: Deep Energy Retrofit of Six (6) Hospitals - 2.1.1/EU.
-The project consists of three works described below and will be a "sole responsibility" framework during the entire Project.
-Work 1: Roof-mounted Solar PV systems.
-The Contract is for Engineering, Procurement, Construction, and Initial Operations, and Maintenance of Rooftop Solar PV at six hospitals to reach the Minimum Capacity included in Table VII.1.
-The bidders must offer a lump sum for the complete design and build of the PV system at each hospital.
-Work 2: Air conditioning upgrade.
-Upgrading of existing air conditioning systems included in table VII.2 with energy efficient air conditioning systems.
-Work 3: Lighting Upgrade Upgrading of existing lamps included in Section VII A 1.5 with energy efficient lamps.
+The name and identification of the contract are: Deep Energy Retrofit of Sixteen (16) Facilities - EMEP: 1.17.
+The project consists of three works at each facility described below and will be a "sole responsibility" framework during the entire Project.
+1. Rooftop-mounted Solar PV systems The Contract is for Engineering, Procurement, Construction, and Initial Operations, and Maintenance of Rooftop Solar PV at defined facilities to reach the Minimum Capacity included in Table VII.1.
+The bidders must offer a lump sum for the complete design and build the PV system at each facility.
+2. Air conditioning upgrade Upgrading of existing air conditioning systems included in table VI with energy efficient air conditioning systems.
+3. Lighting Upgrade Upgrading of existing lamps included in Section VII table VII,3 with energy efficient lamps.
 Lighting retrofit (LED, control based on occupancy and daylight sensing).
-ITB 1.2 Planned Date to Complete the Works: Works 1 and 2: 70 weeks after contract signature.
-Works 3: 43 weeks after contract signature.
-The design has a delivery date certain: Yes, for Works 1 and 2.
+ITB 1.2 Planned Date to Complete the Works: Works 1 and 2: 56 weeks after contract signing.
+Works 3: 43 weeks after contract signing The design has a delivery date certain: Yes, for Woks 1 and 2.
 If there is a date certain, the Date of the Design Completion is: 20 weeks after contract signature.